Sept. 9, 2019

 fifth, ninth or other grades.
 Second graders cannot deal with the vocabulary

-in A Tale of Two Cities, and ninth graders do not appreciate exercises
+in A Tale of Two Cities, and ninth graders would probably not appreciate

 The instructional materials in the sections